Tapadyuti1991/INFO_6205_321/README.md

 **Conclusion**

->As from the above graph we can see total reward points for happiness or our fitness function gets increasing as generations increases.
-We are culling with 0.5 ratio in each generation.
-After 100 generation we are getting approximately 300-400 reward points out which turns out to be an excellent solution as of activity listed out in our consideration.
-Thus we can infer that Genetic Algorithm repeatedly modifies the population by mutation of individual solutions to get the best solution.
+>After 100 generation we are getting approximately 300-400 reward points out which turns out to be an excellent solution as of activity listed out in our consideration.
+Thus we can infer that Genetic Algorithm repeatedly modifies the population by mutation of individual solutions to get the best solution.Please refer the Excel Sheet/Report for more details of experiment data.

 **Reference from Book**:
 ```